eva-nikolai/eva-nikolai.github.io/Resume.md

 ### EDUCATION

-**UNIVERSITY OF NOTRE DAME** Notre Dame, IN Master of Science in Business Analytics (MSBA) | GPA: 3.7/ 4.0 May 2023
+**UNIVERSITY OF NOTRE DAME** Notre Dame, IN Master of Science in Business Analytics (MSBA) | *GPA: 3.7/ 4.0* May 2023

 **KENT STATE UNIVERSITY** Kent, OH Bachelor of Business Administration |
-GPA: 4.0/4.0 | Major in Marketing | Minor(s) in Economics, Finance May
+*GPA: 4.0/4.0* | Major in Marketing | Minor(s) in Economics, Finance May
 2022

 ### PROFESSIONAL EXPERIENCE

-**KENT STATE UNIVERSITY** Kent, OH **Athletics Marketing Intern** August 2021 - July 2022 \* Guided 10 junior team members in executing competition and campus promotional campaigns and grassroots marketing, driving community engagement and improving the culture at revenue-generating sporting events \* Conducted market research with 2 interns, exploring opportunities to integrate the NFT industry trend and analytics into the athletics marketing plan; Presented competitive analysis of NFTs in college athletics and actionable recommendations to optimize digital marketing, including the use of decision trees/ clustering algorithms to optimize audience targeting
+**KENT STATE UNIVERSITY** Kent, OH <br> **Athletics Marketing Intern** August 2021 - July 2022 <br> \* Guided 10 junior team members in executing competition and campus promotional campaigns and grassroots marketing, driving community engagement and improving the culture at revenue-generating sporting events <br> \* Conducted market research with 2 interns, exploring opportunities to integrate the NFT industry trend and analytics into the athletics marketing plan; Presented competitive analysis of NFTs in college athletics and actionable recommendations to optimize digital marketing, including the use of decision trees/ clustering algorithms to optimize audience targeting

 **Division-I Women’s Lacrosse Student-Athlete** August 2018 - May 2022
 \* Represented Kent State student-athletes on 5 university and